facundogarciaengel/facundogarciaengel/README.md

 - 👋 Hi, I’m @facundogarciaengel
-- 👀 I’m interested...in thinks than can change life society.
+- 👀 I’m interested...in things than can change life society.
-- 🌱 I’m currently learning ...how can do great things with technology...
+- 🌱 I’m currently learning ...how great things with technology can be done...
 - 💞️ I’m looking to collaborate on ... projects than can help to improve our lifes,
 - 📫 How to reach me ...fgarciaengel@gmail.com